lucasfraulin/SoapKnights/README.txt

 		- Walk
 		- Idle
 	- Weapon
+		- Water Gun
+			- shoots 1 waterParticle to damage Enemies from a range and also cleans dirt
+			- Attack - shooting animation
-		- Water Sword
+		- Sword
-			- slash projects 3 waterParticles to damage Enemies and also cleans dirt
+			- melee attack to damage Enemies and also cleans dirt
-			- Attack animation
+			- Attack - slashing animation

-	- Clean dirt by attacking it with water particles from water sword
+	- Clean dirt by attacking it with water gun or sword
-	- Kill enemies by attacking them with water sword
+	- Kill enemies by attacking them with water gun or sword
 	- Health bar
 		- If all health is lost then Game Over

 - Enemies and clearable obstacles
-	- Slime
+	- Basic Slime
 		- Health, damage stats
 		- Animations
 			- Take damage